tippi-fifestarr/technical-resume/readme.md

 # Tippi Fifestarr's Dynamic HTML Resume

-This repository contains the HTML and CSS code for Tippi Fifestarr's professional resume, designed to showcase her skills and experience as a Technical Writer and Developer Relations professional in the Web3 space.
+This repository contains the HTML and CSS code for Tippi Fifestarr's professional resume, designed to showcase his skills and experience as a Technical Writer and Developer Relations professional in the Web3 space.

 ## Overview